MarsBarnes/commerceApp_frontEnd/README.md

 - Backend: Developed using Node.js and Express.js, with data stored in a PostgreSQL database.
 The backend is hosted on Clever Cloud.

 ## Getting Started
-1. Online Access: Simply visit our website at https://bananascommerce.netlify.app/.
+1. Online Access: Simply visit the website at https://bananascommerce.netlify.app/.
 2. Local Installation:
     - Clone both the frontend repository (https://github.com/MarsBarnes/commerceApp_frontEnd) and the backend repository (https://github.com/MarsBarnes/commerceApp_backEnd) to your local machine.
     - For both the frontend and backend: